 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
-This rate at U of Delaware for first-time, full-time students is 65%, which is better than the national average of 33.3%.
+This rate at UD for first-time, full-time students is 72%, which is better than the national average of 33.3%.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
-For more information on the sticker price of U of Delaware, see our tuition and fees and room and board pages.
+For more information on the sticker price of UD, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At U of Delaware, approximately 51% of students took out student loans averaging $9,547 a year.
-That adds up to $38,188 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UD, approximately 48% of students took out student loans averaging $8,427 a year.
+That adds up to $33,708 over four years for those students.

-The student loan default rate at U of Delaware is 2.8%.
+The student loan default rate at UD is 2.1%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 2,697 students took at least one online class at University of Delaware.
-This is an increase from the 2,333 students who took online classes the previous year.
+In 2020-2021, 15,748 students took at least one online class at University of Delaware.
+This is a decrease from the 22,715 students who took online classes the previous year.